parikshit23/Generative_adversarial_networks/README.md

 A second diagram of a generator and discriminator

-This notebook demonstrates this process on the Fashion-MNIST dataset.
+This notebook demonstrates this process on the Fashion-MNIST data-set.